rikkimax/twp-d/manuscript/content/introduction.md

 Now we can see how complex data types can be.
 Lets take a look into what code really is shall we?
 Function and delegate pointers allow for executing code out of their original declarations.
 This style of programming is formally known as functional (although this is a very basic part of it).

 Along with functions, code itself can be customized via arguments as well as conditionally compiled.
-This introduces to the pandoras box which is Compile Time Function Execution (CTFE) as well as meta-programming.
+This introduces to the Pandora's box which is Compile Time Function Execution (CTFE) as well as meta-programming.

 A more traditional language feature of OOP is the ability to modify its behaviour with other language features such as assignment.
 Operator overloading is a fairly simple feature but great to know!

 Understanding where D sits in the compilation process is important to being able to work with it properly.
-So the basis of what the toolchain is actually doing is explained here.
+So the basis of what the tool chain is actually doing is explained here.

 Most language core concepts have been covered so far.
 Now its time to focus on the overall context that programming exists.
 Specifically the different kinds of programming languages that exist.